ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript/TypeScript Development and Phantom Bugs: When Code Magically Works (or Fails) - <a href="https://medium.com/@glennfaison/javascript-typescript-development-and-phantom-bugs-when-code-magically-works-or-fails-f4d4bf5573e4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Asynchronous JavaScript in Node.js: From Callbacks to Async/Await  - <a href="https://the-expert-developer.medium.com/mastering-asynchronous-javascript-in-node-js-from-callbacks-to-async-await-bd27159a0e8e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Glenn Faison`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Every developer has a story.
-You’re deep into debugging, tearing your hair out over a bug that defies logic.
-You step through the code…
+<blockquote>If you’ve spent any time dabbling in Node.js, you’ve probably encountered asynchronous JavaScript — often a source of both amazement and…
 Continue reading on Medium »</blockquote>

 <h3>2.
-DOM Manipulation with JavaScript: A Practical Guide — NareshIT - <a href="https://medium.com/@jayanthinareshit/dom-manipulation-with-javascript-a-practical-guide-nareshit-03ad38e9f8ef?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Master JavaScript Objects: The Ultimate Guide with Real-World Examples! - <a href="https://medium.com/@techsolver/master-javascript-objects-the-ultimate-guide-with-real-world-examples-25d2419ee578?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jayanthinareshit`**
+✍️ **posted by `TechSolve Central`**

-<blockquote>In the dynamic world of web development, DOM (Document Object Model) manipulation is a fundamental concept that every developer must…
+<blockquote>🚀 Want to level up your JavaScript skills?
+Objects are the heart of JS, and mastering them will make you a better developer!
 Continue reading on Medium »</blockquote>

 <h3>3.
-JavaScript’s New ShadowRealm: Secure and Isolated JavaScript Execution - <a href="https://medium.com/@asierr/javascripts-new-shadowrealm-secure-and-isolated-javascript-execution-f620350750ed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript vs JavaScript with Use Cases (2025 Guide) - <a href="https://medium.com/@may_sanders/typescript-vs-javascript-with-use-cases-2025-guide-3aa20fc25d6f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**
+✍️ **posted by `May Sanders`**

-<blockquote>JavaScript continues to evolve rapidly, and in 2025, developers have a powerful new feature: ShadowRealm.
-This addition provides a secure…
+<blockquote>Choosing the right programming language can define your development success.
+For modern web and app development teams, TypeScript and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-BullMQ Demystified: Queue Names, Job Names, and Dead Letter Queues (DLQs) Explained - <a href="https://coderraj07.medium.com/bullmq-demystified-queue-names-job-names-and-dead-letter-queues-dlqs-explained-a2bf3f723af0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript’s Temporal API in 2025: Finally, Dates and Times Done Right - <a href="https://medium.com/@asierr/javascripts-temporal-api-in-2025-finally-dates-and-times-done-right-7b63a0ac6669?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajendra Bisoi`**
+✍️ **posted by `asierr.dev`**

-<blockquote>When working with BullMQ, small naming mismatches or misconfigurations can lead to silent job failures or lost retries.
-If you’ve ever…
+<blockquote>For decades, JavaScript developers have struggled with the notoriously confusing Date object.
+In 2025, the JavaScript ecosystem welcomes…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Senior JavaScript Interview Questions — 2025 Edition - <a href="https://medium.com/@javaScriptwithvinay/senior-javascript-interview-questions-2025-edition-3b4691572a66?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From for Loops to Functional Power: Demystifying map, filter, reduce (with JS & Python Examples) - <a href="https://python.plainenglish.io/from-for-loops-to-functional-power-demystifying-map-filter-reduce-with-js-python-examples-568199b369de?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `Rajendra Bisoi`**

-<blockquote>Level Up Your JS Game with These Must-Know Challenges
+<blockquote>Let’s now explicitly explain the core behavior of each method — by breaking them down to their original for loop equivalent, both in…
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>6.
-Handling Decimal Calculations Correctly in JavaScript - <a href="https://medium.com/@hafieluyr/handling-decimal-calculations-correctly-in-javascript-a0cd87723d5d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Taught Me More About Life Than My College Degree Did - <a href="https://medium.com/@maryashoukataly/javascript-taught-me-more-about-life-than-my-college-degree-did-3b80ff2387e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hafieludin Yusuf Rizana`**
+✍️ **posted by `Maria Ali`**

-<blockquote>When you noticed that 0.1 + 0.2 ≠ 0.3, this is not a JavaScript bug — it is a fundamental characteristic of how computer handle decimal…
+<blockquote>Let me start with a confession: I never went to college for computer science.
+I taught myself Python at 15.
+And weirdly enough, it was…
 Continue reading on Medium »</blockquote>

 <h3>7.
+How to Make a Grade Calculator in JavaScript?
+With Source Code - <a href="https://medium.com/@pies052022/how-to-make-a-grade-calculator-in-javascript-with-source-code-042d402d3692?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JOKEN VILLANUEVA`**

+<blockquote>This tutorial How To Make A Grade Calculator in JavaScript is developed using JavaScript, JQuery, CSS and HTML.
+Continue reading on Medium »</blockquote>

-Bun : le nouveau venu qui bouscule l’écosystème JavaScript - <a href="https://medium.com/@jeangabrielgoudiaby/bun-le-nouveau-venu-qui-bouscule-l%C3%A9cosyst%C3%A8me-javascript-d834d2b6e3a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+JavaScript/TypeScript Development and Phantom Bugs: When Code Magically Works (or Fails) - <a href="https://medium.com/@glennfaison/javascript-typescript-development-and-phantom-bugs-when-code-magically-works-or-fails-f4d4bf5573e4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeanga7`**
+✍️ **posted by `Glenn Faison`**

-<blockquote>🧨 Et si JavaScript avait enfin trouvé son super-pouvoir ?
+<blockquote>Every developer has a story.
+You’re deep into debugging, tearing your hair out over a bug that defies logic.
+You step through the code…
- Développeur·se full-stack, tu connais la galère : des temps d’installation… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+TypeScript vs JavaScript with Use Cases (2025 Guide) - <a href="https://medium.com/@may_sanders/typescript-vs-javascript-with-use-cases-2025-guide-3aa20fc25d6f?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `May Sanders`**

+<blockquote>Choosing the right programming language can define your development success.
+For modern web and app development teams, TypeScript and…
+Continue reading on Medium »</blockquote>

+<h3>2.
 Think You Know Generics?
 These TypeScript Tricks Will Surprise You - <a href="https://medium.com/web-tech-journals/think-you-know-generics-these-typescript-tricks-will-surprise-you-ea4ee22129a2?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>Unlock the true power of TypeScript with 10 foundational patterns and advanced tricks using infer, conditional types, and mapped types —…
 Continue reading on Web Tech Journals »</blockquote>

-<h3>2.
+<h3>3.
 How to Type-Guard Your Objects in 2025: Interfaces vs Types - <a href="https://javascript.plainenglish.io/how-to-type-guard-your-objects-in-2025-interfaces-vs-types-46a99d012337?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aleksei Aleinikov`**

 <blockquote>Whenever the conversation turns to static typing, the first question I hear is, “Should I use interfaces or types?”
 Opinions fly: some…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 Type-Level Programming: New Use-Cases and Ideas for 2025 - <a href="https://javascript.plainenglish.io/type-level-programming-new-use-cases-and-ideas-for-2025-c8758513cdc6?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aleksei Aleinikov`**

 <blockquote>When I first met the phrase type-level programming, it sounded intimidating.
 In practice it is simply the art of letting the compiler…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 10 TypeScript Utility Types Every Developer Should Master part 1 - <a href="https://medium.com/@navidbarsalari/10-typescript-utility-types-every-developer-should-master-part-1-cb05e1992bcd?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Navidbarsalari`**

 <blockquote>A Practical Guide With Real-World React and Node.js Examples
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 10 TypeScript Anti Patterns to Avoid as a TypeScript Developer - <a href="https://javascript.plainenglish.io/10-typescript-anti-patterns-to-avoid-as-a-typescript-developer-490fc75feaf3?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Farooq`**

 <blockquote>TypeScript is a powerful tool that brings static typing to JavaScript, but with great power comes great responsibility.
 Many developers…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>7.
 Why any, unknown, and never Still Confuse TypeScript Devs in 2025 — and How to Master Them - <a href="https://medium.com/web-tech-journals/why-any-unknown-and-never-still-confuse-typescript-devs-in-2025-and-how-to-master-them-d70e7e2f0c58?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>Real-world patterns, safe API handling, and guardrails for using TypeScript’s most misunderstood types.
 Continue reading on Web Tech Journals »</blockquote>

-<h3>7.
+<h3>8.
 TypeScript Pro Tip: Why ‘as const’ Is Your New Best Friend - <a href="https://javascript.plainenglish.io/typescript-pro-tip-why-as-const-is-your-new-best-friend-432c4c749e38?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nagaraj`**